saranobrega/Anomaly-detection---Supervised-and-Unsupervised/README.md

 # Anomaly detection Project
-Created a new unsupervised method to detect anomaly samples using Isolation Forest and ANN
+Created a new method to detect anomaly samples using Isolation Forest and ANN

 ## Goal
 ![alt text](goal.png)